 - The Light Novel is the complete canon.
 If you want the full, unabridged story as the author intended, including the official ending, the light novel is your only option.

-- The Manga is a visual summary.
-Think of the manga as a “greatest hits” version.
-It’s great for seeing key moments illustrated but is not a substitute for the full story.
+Manga is a visual summary.
+Think of themanga as a “greatest hits” version.
+It’s great for seeing key moments illustrated but is not a substitute for the full story. - Understanding this distinction is the first step to avoiding disappointment and choosing the right reading path for you.

-Pro-Tip: In the world of anime and manga, always check for a light novel source.
-Often, as is the case here, it contains far more detail, inner monologues, and world-building that gets cut for pacing in adaptations, a key example of manga adaptation fidelity challenges.
+manga , always check for a light novel source.
+Often, as is the case here, it contains far more detail, inner monologues, and world-building that gets cut for pacing in adaptations, a key example ofmanga adaptation fidelity challenges.

 2. The Art: Kantoku’s Original Charm vs. Idu’s Manga Style